Accessibility Statement

 YouTube video clips

-NHS Somerset have developed a handful of videos and some them are without any captions and transcripts, and this will be the case for some of them before March 2020.
+NHS Somerset have developed videos and some them are without any captions and transcripts, and this will be the case for some of them before March 2020.
 However, we’re in the process of going through our video clips and have included the option of having captions on through YouTube, and are including transcripts where we can.
-This work is likely to be completed by November 2020.

 Content that is not within the scope of the accessibility regulations